philltran/message_private/README.md

    (Reply, Reply All).
 A tpl.php template will need to be added for indentation/presentation.
  * Flag module could be used to show/hide messages from users own display
+ * Integrate with rolereference module or similar to provide sending to users within a certain role.
  * Research the benefits of Rules module integration and what could be provided.
  * Tests should be created in the 'tests' folder.